 Ow, wait… guess not… Alrighty then!

-To start the Azure Ad Unjoin process, the only thing it needs to do is find the right Certificate and trash it.
+To start the Azure Ad Unjoin process, it only needs to find the right Certificate and trash it.
 I guess we know how this is done, right?
-Again by using the OID value, it will try to find the right device cert it needs to delete by searching for that specific OID value 1.2.840.113556.1.5.284.7 and will make a note of the thumbprint.
+Again, using the OID value, it will try to find the right device cert it needs to delete by searching for that specific OID value 1.2.840.113556.1.5.284.7 and making a note of the thumbprint.

-If the device finds the MS-Organization-Certificate with that specific thumbprint, it will delete the corresponding certificate and runs another OID check to make sure the certificate is deleted.
-When there is no device cert left, it will finish the device_Unjoin step and the device is no longer Azure Ad Joined!
+If the device finds the MS-Organization-Certificate with that specific thumbprint, it will delete the corresponding certificate and run another OID check to ensure the certificate is deleted.
+When no device cert is left, it will finish the device_Unjoin step, and the device is no longer Azure Ad Joined!

 As mentioned earlier in this blog, the discovery will be based on the domain name of the email address and NOT on the email address itself.